 The physical properties of mother-of-pearl, too, are of particular appeal when it comes to the repair and regeneration of hard tissue (bone and cartilage):

-Mother-of-pearl’s antagonistic pleiotropic property enables the tissues in contact with it to get all the properties and functions that they need: no risk of overdose (the tissues only use what they need from mother-of-pearl), and a host of uses for a single function (the recipient tissue adapts its use of mother-of-pearl according to its needs).
+Mother-of-pearl’s property enables the tissues in contact with it to get all the properties and functions that they need: no risk of overdose (the tissues only use what they need or excessive proliferation.

 - Osteomimetic behaviour